Log in

 HDConcertRipper inputs a decrypted HD DVD or Blu-Ray and, using eac3to to demux and decode the audio track, splits the audio into individual chapters.
 This is useful for ripping the audio from a concert movie into the individual songs.

 After selecting the disc to split, HDConcertRipper lets you choose which audio stream to use and which chapters you want to split, as well as whether or not to upmix to 7.1 or downmix to 5.1 or 2.0.
 You can also edit the metadata and chapter names. eac3to is then called to demux and decode the disc, which HDConcertRipper then splits into individual FLAC or WAV files.
-WMA Pro (2.0, 5.1, and 7.1) output is also supported, for those with a receiver that can process it.
+WMA Pro (2.0, 5.1, and 7.1) and WMA Lossless (2.0 and 5.1) output are also supported.

 Installation